SpringMIST2025/SpringMIST2025.github.io/README.md

 - In addition, you may register for the three-course conference dinner on Tuesday 8th April, which will be held at College Court.
 The meal is £42.75.

 Please note that all presentations must be given in-person.

-We hope to stream the meeting via Zoom for members of the MIST community who are unable to make it to Leicester.
-This will be on a best effort basis, so virtual attendance will be free.
-More details about virtual attendance will be provided nearer the time.

 ## Code of conduct